 Fibrous and fatty tissues progressively replace the Boxer’s normal heart muscle tissue, resulting in a disturbed electric system and arrhythmia (irregular heartbeat rhythm).

 Because cardiomyopathy often takes years to progress to a lethal stage where symptoms may start appearing, puppies are rarely affected and the disease will commonly appear in the middle age — between 5 to 10 years of age.

 Cardiomyopathy is extremely difficult to diagnose during regular veterinary examinations.
 The best way to confirm whether or not a Boxer is affected is by wearing a Holter Monitor for 24 hours to monitor and record abnormal heart rhythms.
-A medication can be given in order to stabilize and control the arrhythmia.
+Medication can be given in order to stabilize and control the arrhythmia.

 Progressive Axonopathy (or Boxer Neuropathy)

 Genetically inherited, progressive axonopathy is a neurological disease affecting the nervous system of Boxer dogs exclusively.
 Similar conditions are found in other breeds.
 Boxer neuropathy results in a gradual loss of sensation to the limbs as well as reduced patellar reflexes.

 To produce an affected Boxer puppy both parents must be carriers of the wrong gene.
 If only a single parent carries that wrong gene, the puppy may become a carrier but it won’t be personally affected.
 If that carrying puppy mates with another affected Boxer or a carrier, the resulting litter may include affected puppies.